shinhugh/network-hacking/README.md

 # network-hacking
 Various configuration files and scripts used for ethical network hacking from a Linux box.

+TODO: Screenshots

+## Required hardware
+- a network interface capable of access point (AP) mode<br>I am using the [Panda Wireless PAU06](https://www.pandawireless.com/panda300mbpsant.htm).

 ## Required commands (packages)
-Most of these will likely already exist in a typical Linux environment.
+Many of these will likely already exist in a typical Linux environment.
 - sysctl
 - ip
+- nmcli
 - iptables
-- nmcli
+- hostapd
 - dnsmasq
+- node
-- hostapd
+- npm

 ## Brief summary of key tools and corresponding files